 Differences in DOS and Console-based releases

-Unlike the later reimagings of Powerslave on Saturn and Playstation, levels play out in a linear fashion throughout the course of the original DOS version.
+Unlike the Saturn and PlayStation versions, levels play out in a linear fashion throughout the course of the original DOS version.
 While a map tracks the player's progress through the lands of Karnak and the player is able to hop back and replay any previous map, there are not multiple exits leading off to new branching pathways.
-Levels designs are entirely different as well; in the console release levels were rebuilt from scratch to be best optimized for the new SlaveDriver engine.
+Levels designs are entirely different as well; in the console release, levels were built to be best optimized for the new SlaveDriver engine.
 The Build engine version has remarkably longer (especially for the time) levels than any other version.

 Differences in US and European Releases